lea-cohausz/causalfair/README.md

 ## causalfair

 This is the repository to the Python package *causalfair*.
+It can learn DAGs using background knowledge and identify which variables might be problematic when we learn ML models on the data.

 ### Requirements
 To run *causalfair*, simply download or clone the folder and make sure that R and Python are installed on your computer and you installed the following requirements.